PROFILE - Grade 11

 Answer:

-A. Unlike a nationality, a nation is a more stable community of people, and its stability is given by the community of economic life.
+A. In contrast to a nationality, a nation is a more stable community of people, and the community of economic life gives it stability.

-B. The state forms nationalities and nations, unites territories and establishes ties with ethnic groups.
+B. The state forms peoples and nations, unites territories and establishes links with ethnic groups.

 1) only A is true